lucidworks/streams/projects/buttons/README.md

 After allowing read access to your Github profile information, and the instances starts and provisions, you will be provided login information to access the Fusion instance with a username and password.

+## Run the app locally

+After installing dependencies, you can run the app locally by running `make serve`.
 ## Overview
 The following provides information for utilizing the [Lucidworks Labs site](https://lucidworks.com/labs).
 Lucidworks Labs allows users to launch demonstrative instances of Fusion instances running a variety of Fusion applications.
 These instances are launched on Lucidworks' Google Cloud account.